wesgraham/pokerHUD/README.md

 Connection successful
 ```

-*Note:* Default port is set to :5432
+*Note:* Default port is set to :5432, and authenticated user is set to role titled: *authenticator*
 Please follow the above postgREST installation tutorial to set up authenticator role before running postgrest server.

 **Running the Application**